Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - ![Start](/Assets/Icons/Play.png "[Start]") (Start)
     Click this button to resume the action.
 This button is displayed when the action status is *Suspended*.
 When clicking this button, the action status changes again to *In Progress*.
 The warning sign in the *Suspended Actions* column of the *Processes* view is no longer displayed.
   - [REMOVE DEFER TIME]
-    Click this button to eliminate the defer time preconfigured in the action, if any.
+    Click this button to skip the defer time preconfigured in the action, if any.
 The action is then executed immediately.
 This button is displayed when the action status is *In Progress*.

+    [comment]: <> (Oli: Stimmt das so?
+Wird die Zeit zum Ausführen der Aktion einmalig vorgezogen?
+Und wenn es dann aber wieder nicht klappt, greift wieder die eingestellte defer time?
+Oder was passiert dann?)

   - *Status*